botesjuan/Burp-Suite-Certified-Practitioner-Exam-Study/README.md

 ![xss template literal](images/xss-template-literal.png)

->I fail to get a working cookie stealer bypassing all the filters for this lab......
+>I failed to get a working cookie stealer bypassing all the filters for this lab......

 [PortSwigger Lab: Reflected XSS into a template literal with angle brackets, single, double quotes, backslash and backticks Unicode-escaped](https://portswigger.net/web-security/cross-site-scripting/contexts/lab-javascript-template-literal-angle-brackets-single-double-quotes-backslash-backticks-escaped)